Gray whale: Reproduction

 Breeding behavior is complex and often involves three or more animals.
 Both male and female whales reach puberty between the ages of 6 and 12 with an average of eight to nine years.
 Females show highly synchronized reproduction, undergoing oestrus in late November to early December.
 During the breeding season, it is common for females to have several mates.
 This single ovulation event is believed to coincide with the species' annual migration patterns, when births can occur in warmer waters.
 Most females show biennial reproduction, although annual births have been reported.
 Males also show seasonal changes, experiencing an increase in testes mass that correlates with the time females undergo oestrus.
+There have been reports of males displaying aggressive behavior toward females who have given birth that year, sometimes resulting in injury or death.
 Currently there are no accounts of twin births, although an instance of twins in utero has been reported.

 The gestation period for gray whales is approximately 13 1/2 months, with females giving birth every one to three years.
 In the latter half of the pregnancy, the fetus experiences a rapid growth in length and mass.
 Similar to the narrow breeding season, most calves are born within a six-week time period in mid January.
-The calf is born tail first, and measures about 14–16 ft in length, and a weight of 2,000 lbs.
+The calf is born tail first, and measures about 4.6–4.9 m in length, and a weight of 500–600 kg.
 Females lactate for approximately seven months following birth, at which point calves are weaned and maternal care begins to decrease.
 The shallow lagoon waters in which gray whales reproduce are believed to protect the newborn from sharks and orcas.

-On 7 January 2014, a pair of newborn or aborted conjoined twin gray whale calves were found dead in the Laguna Ojo de Liebre (Scammon's Lagoon), off the west coast of Mexico.
+On 7 January 2014 a pair of newborn or aborted conjoined twin gray whale calves were found dead in the Laguna Ojo de Liebre (Scammon's Lagoon), off the west coast of Mexico.
 They were joined by their bellies.